Becoming a successful entrepreneur is a question many of us will ask. In fact, it’s a question I recently came across on Quora:

 By using an entrepreneurial mindset to diversify, you can reduce the risk as it pertains to unexpected changes.
 It’s a mindset you have to develop that will help you find success regardless of what happens.

-“There are a lot of economic challenges coming; but, for those who can identify them, there are a lot of opportunities as well.”
+In a nutshell, there are a lot of economic challenges coming; but, for those who can identify them, there are a lot of opportunities as well.

 Q: Do you have any resources that you could recommend to entrepreneurs and founders?